sccwll123/AAAI2026-MACREC/README.md

-This repository contains the official implementation of
-**MACRec: Multi-view Subspace Alignment for Contrastive Recommendation (AAAI 2026)**
+# MACRec: Multi-view Subspace Alignment for Contrastive Recommendation

-MACRec is a **Graph Contrastive Learning (GCL)** framework designed to address the **persistent false negative problem** in recommender systems.
-Unlike heuristic or local neighborhood-based approaches, MACRec adopts a **global, data-driven calibration strategy** to accurately distinguish true positives from false negatives, offering improved flexibility and robustness.

----
+This is the PyTorch implementation for MACRec proposed in the paper Multi-view Subspace Alignment for Contrastive Recommendation, which is accepted by AAAI 2026.

 ## 🔍 Motivation